-Are you a business owner looking for help to understand the new legislation that Ontario just passed?
+Are you a business owner looking for help with understanding Ontario’s new labour legislation?
 Do you know what steps to take to ensure that you meet your obligations as an employer?
 We can guide you through these changes in your workplace.

-In November 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018, was passed in November 2018 and repealed certain sections of the previous government’s Fair Workplaces, Better Jobs Act 2017 (known as Bill 148).
-The Act came into effect on January 1, 2019.
-This change greatly impacts how businesses operate in relation, but not limited to:
+Bill 47, Making Ontario Open for Business Act, 2018, was passed in November 2018 and repealed certain sections of the previous government’s Fair Workplaces, Better Jobs Act, 2017 (known as Bill 148).
+Bill 47 came into effect on January 1st, 2019 and greatly impacts how businesses operate in relation to:

 - Minimum wage